-I can't remember the last time I didn't have a side project or some freelance work going on.
-Right now my big project is Fantasy Nation, a fantasy soccer application I'm building with a small, remote team in Ireland and the UK.
-I've been infatuated with fantasy football for a few years now and had even worked on some concepts for my own fantasy football application in the past, so when I got contact to work on this, even being a different sport, I had to do it.
+For a little while I've been working on thing side project Fantasy Nation, a fantasy soccer application I'm building with a small, remote team in Ireland and the UK.
+I’ve been infatuated with fantasy football for a few years now and had even worked on some concepts for my own fantasy football application in the past, so when I got contact to work on this, even being a different sport, I had to do it.

 First task with Fantasy Nation was creating a style guide.
 I knew we were going to need lots of comps, with lots of revisions as we experimented with different formats, features, and versions of the app.
 I've been a big proponent of lean UX but don't always get to practice it.
 For Fantasy Nation I wanted simple, clean components that could be assembled quickly or changed out just as quickly.
 The front-end was built with LESS and Bootstrap so I wanted elements that fit easy into the framework.